aliwualk/One-Step-At-The-Time/exercise1.md

 ---

-<h6>Once we upload the file in JASP, we select the 'Descriptives' option and then Descriptive Statistics
+#### Once we upload the file in JASP, we select the 'Descriptives' option and then Descriptive Statistics

 ---